KY-001 Temperature sensor (DS18B20)

 GND | GND |

-OneWire Library by.
-Paul Stoffregen | published under the MIT License
+OneWire Library by Paul Stoffregen | published with MIT License

-Dallas Temperature Control Library by Miles Burton | released under LGPL.
+Dallas Temperature Control Library by Miles Burton | published with LGPL

 // Required libraries will be imported